 A jury in Missouri ordered Johnson & Johnson to pay $4.69 billion in damages to 22 women who claim the company’s talcum powder products caused ovarian cancer.

-“A Los Angeles jury has ordered Johnson & Johnson to pay $417 million to a woman who claimed in a lawsuit that the talc in the company’s iconic baby powder causes source)when applied regularly for feminine hygiene.
-The verdict in the lawsuit brought by the California woman, Eva Echeverria, marks the largest sum awarded in a series of talcum powder lawsuit verdicts against Johnson & Johnson in courts around the U.S. (
+“A Los Angeles jury has ordered Johnson & Johnson to pay $417 million to a woman who claimed in a lawsuit that the talc in the company’s iconic baby powder causes source)when applied regularly on the outside of the genitals for feminine hygiene.
+The verdict in the lawsuit brought by the California woman, Eva Echeverria, marks the largest sum awarded in a series of talcum powder lawsuit verdicts against Johnson & Johnson in courts around the U.S.” (

 Johnson & Johnson knowingly gave people ovarian cancer.
 There is a lot of evidence that fine powders applied to the genital area can eventually become embedded in the genito-urinary tract and cause cancer.
 Also, Johnson & Johnson knew for decades their talc was contaminated with asbestos and covered it up.
 Now they are facing billions in lawsuits.